 “Charlotte is the ‘go to’ barrister for international child abduction.
-A fearless advocate with exceptional drafting and advocacy skills, she always gets excellent results.”
-Ms Aleksandra Kowalik, Solicitor, Kancelaria Kowalik.
+A fearless advocate with exceptional drafting and advocacy skills, she always achieves excellent results.”
+Aleksandra Kowalik, Solicitor, Kancelaria Kowalik.

 “Charlotte is an excellent advocate.
-She relates very well with the clients, pays great attention to detail and has excellent representation skills.
-I would highly recommend her for all manner of cases – simple and complex!”
+She pays great attention to detail and has excellent representation skills.
+I would highly recommend her for all manner of cases, particularly those of a complex nature!”
 Peter Hakizimana, Solicitor, PN Legal Services.

 “Charlotte is a tenacious advocate with an eye for detail and has outstanding client care skills, particularly when working with vulnerable clients.”
 Sellathurai Birunthaban, Solicitor, Biruntha Solicitors.

 “I found Charlotte very experienced with acute awareness of my situation and focused with attention to detail.
 Charlotte is direct, tough but fair in negotiation.”
 Direct access client in a financial remedy case.

 “Charlotte is meticulous in her preparation and case strategy, which vastly improves the chances of securing a desired outcome.
 She is also very good in establishing a strong rapport with her clients.”
 Direct access client in a financial remedy case and private law children case.